htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 for the one from api, we need to give type of api response data and default type (null) useState<Type | Default>()

+## useEffect

+useEffect expects function signature that returns void or Destructor

+setTimeout and setInterval return numbers